Nat King Cole: Early life

 Nathaniel Adams Coles was born in Montgomery, Alabama, on March 17, 1919.
-He had three brothers: Eddie (1910–1970), Ike (1927–2001), and Freddy (1931–2020), and a half-sister, Joyce Coles.
+He had three brothers: Eddie (1910–1970), Ike (1927–2001), and Freddy (1931–2020), and a half-sister, Joyce.
 Each of the Coles brothers pursued careers in music.
-When Cole was four years old, the family moved to Chicago, Illinois, where his father, Edward Coles, became a Baptist minister.

-Cole learned to play the organ from his mother, Perlina Coles, the church organist.
+When Cole was four years old, the family moved to Chicago, Illinois, where his father, Edward, became a Baptist minister.
+Cole learned to play the organ from his mother, Perlina (Adams) Coles, the church organist.
 His first performance was "Yes!
 We Have No Bananas" at the age of four.
-He began formal piano lessons at 12, learning jazz, gospel, and classical music "from Johann Sebastian Bach to Sergei Rachmaninoff".
-As a youth, he joined the news delivery boys' "Bud Billiken Club" band for The Chicago Defender.
+Cole began formal piano lessons at 12, learning jazz, gospel, and classical music "from Johann Sebastian Bach to Sergei Rachmaninoff".
+As a youth, Cole joined the news delivery boys' "Bud Billiken Club" band for The Chicago Defender.

-The Cole family moved to the Bronzeville neighborhood of Chicago, where he attended Wendell Phillips Academy High School, the school Sam Cooke attended a few years later.
-He participated in Walter Dyett's music program at DuSable High School.
+Cole and his family moved to the Bronzeville neighborhood of Chicago, where Cole attended Wendell Phillips Academy High School, the school Sam Cooke attended a few years later.
+Cole participated in Walter Dyett's music program at DuSable High School.
 He would sneak out of the house to visit clubs, sitting outside to hear Louis Armstrong, Earl Hines, and Jimmie Noone.

+Career

 Early career

 When he was 15, Cole dropped out of high school to pursue a music career.
 After his brother Eddie, a bassist, came home from touring with Noble Sissle, they formed a sextet and recorded two singles for Decca in 1936 as Eddie Cole's Swingsters.
 They performed in a revival of the musical Shuffle Along.
 Nat Cole went on tour with the musical.
 In 1937, he married Nadine Robinson, who was a member of the cast.
 After the show ended in Los Angeles, Cole and Nadine settled there while he looked for work.

+One day in 1938, as he was relaxing in his hotel room, Bing Crosby heard the Nat Cole Trio for the first time from Jim Otto’s Steak House, and then took Johnny Mercer to hear them.
+Crosby soon had the trio on his Kraft Music Hall radio program, and Mercer would later sign them upon founding Capitol Records.
+In 1944, “Straighten Up and Fly Right” soared to the top of the charts.

+With Crosby continually bringing them back on his program, the Trio even substituted for him in the summer of 1946.

-He led a big band and found work playing piano in nightclubs.
-When a club owner asked him to form a band, he hired bassist Wesley Prince and guitarist Oscar Moore.
+Cole led a big band and found work playing piano in nightclubs.
+When a club owner asked him to form a band, Cole hired bassist Wesley Prince and guitarist Oscar Moore.
 They called themselves the King Cole Swingsters after the nursery rhyme in which "Old King Cole was a merry old soul".
 They changed their name to the King Cole Trio before making radio transcriptions and recording for small labels.

-Cole recorded "Sweet Lorraine" in 1940, and it became his first hit.
-According to legend, his career as a vocalist started when a drunken bar patron demanded that he sing the song.
-Cole said that this fabricated story sounded good, so he did not argue with it.
-There was a customer one night who demanded that he sing, but because it was a song Cole did not know, he sang "Sweet Lorraine" instead.
-As people heard Cole's vocal talent, they requested more vocal songs, and he obliged.